Corin Ashley “Broken Biscuits”

 “Take A Ride” is a rollicking road tune with the perfect mix of California attitude and a catchy chorus that makes this a great opener.
 “Walking Along” is fiendish hooky, like a Steve Miller Band classic that won’t leave your head.
 “Say Goodnight” and “Owe To The Man” are laid back gems that encourage repeat listens.
 Lisa also does a very capable solo cover of Karen Carpenter’s “Superstar” and Rick ruminates on the state of modern marriage in “Talk To Me.”

 Shades allow both artists to shine together and on solo vocal leads.
-Styles vary enough from the country ballad “Billboards and Buses” to the Tom Pettyesque “Already Dead.”
+Styles vary enough from the country ballad “Billboards and Buses” to the Tom Pettyesque “It’s Not Your Dream.”
 Clearly, no duds here as it earns a spot as a nominee for my top ten for 2017 list.
 Highly Recommended.